chaichontat/samui/README.md

 ### Annotation

-There are two separate types of annotations in Loopy Browser Both requires you to set a label to be associated with the resulting annotation.
+There are two separate types of annotations in Loopy Browser.
+Before annotation, you must set a label first.
 The labels can be changed by double-clicking on the label names.

 #### ROI Annotation